Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Results and Discussion

-While IPS is a very useful remote sensing technique and provides information complementary to what is available from other observations, it is not sensitive to heliospheric magnetic fields: the key driver of space weather phenomenon.
-By measuring the FR due to the heliospheric and/or CME plasma along the lines of sight to background linearly polarized sources or the diffuse galactic emission, radio observations provide the only known remote sensing tool for measuring these magnetic fields.
-This approach has been successfully used by using radio beacons from satellites \citep[e.g.][etc.]{bird1990, Jensen2013, Wexler2019} as background sources, and more interestingly also using astronomical sources \citep[e.g.][etc.]{Mancuso2000, kooi2017, Kooi2021}.
+While IPS is a very useful remote-sensing technique and provides information complementary to what is available from other observations, it is not sensitive to heliospheric magnetic fields: the key driver of space weather phenomena.
+By measuring the FR due to the heliospheric and/or CME plasma along the lines of sight to background linearly polarized sources or the diffuse galactic emission, radio observations provide the only known remote-sensing tool for measuring these magnetic fields.
+This approach has been successfully implemented by using radio beacons from satellites \citep[e.g.][etc.]{bird1990, Jensen2013, Wexler2019} as background sources, and more interestingly also using astronomical sources \citep[e.g.][etc.]{Mancuso2000, kooi2017, Kooi2021}.
 These observation were carried out at higher frequencies and using small FoV instruments, which can sample only a small part of the heliosphere at any given time.
 Wide FoV instruments like the MWA can sample large swaths of the sky at any given time and can potentially track CMEs as they make way across the heliosphere.
-Measurements of FR simultaneously for a large numbers of pierce points across the CME/Heliosphere, open the very exciting possibility of constraining the models for CME/ Heliospheric magnetic fields using these data \citep{Bowman2013, Nakaraiakov2015}.
-P-AIRCARS delivers precise polarization calibration and produce high dynamic range full Stokes images and can already provide Stokes I maps of background sources.
-We are pursuing the objective of demonstrating making similar full Stokes maps of background sources and enabling these heliospheric FR measurements.
+Measurements of FR simultaneously for a large numbers of pierce points across the CME/heliosphere, open the very exciting possibility of constraining the models for CME/heliospheric magnetic fields using these data \citep{Bowman2013, Nakaraiakov2015}.
+P-AIRCARS delivers precise polarization calibration and produces high-dynamic-range full-Stokes images and can already provide Stokes I maps of background sources.
+We are pursuing the objective of demonstrating making similar full-Stokes maps of background sources and enabling these heliospheric FR measurements.